 We compare organizations that are alike in their workforce and structure, so we can provide meaningful analysis.
 Currently, we do not include academic institutions in that comparison.
 We have opened up the program to government institutions.

 Does my company have to be a sponsor or partner of AnitaB.org or can any company participate?

-Any company with a significant computing workforce may apply.
+Any company with at least 150 technical employees may apply.
 The company does not need to be associated with AnitaB.org or any of its other programs.

 The Technical Workforce

 We are a global company.
 Why is this award only based on U.S. technical employees?

 The technical labor market looks very different across countries, with variances in the number of graduates and the challenges they face in industry at each career level.
 We believe the results of this program are most meaningful if we focus on specific labor markets.
 We started with the U.S. technical labor market, and we intend to continue expanding our program to other countries and technical labor markets.